 Of course, I had some headshots done for my business – everyone needs them!
 I was lucky to have worked with fantastic photographers who did a great job getting “corporate looking” headshots that played up my best angles and minimised my weight.

-After stomach surgery and losing 40kgs, I wanted something dramatically different.
+After losing weight, I wanted something dramatically different.

 I wanted photos where I was no longer just a head (as any fat lady will tell you that is the most common photo we have taken – just a head and never the body).